Developer Guide

 Step 1.
 The user inputs “viewAll”.

-will identify the command and create a ViewAllCommand
+Step 2.
+The StudentRecordParser will identify the command and create a ViewAllCommand object in the LogicManager.

-is called which updates the FilteredStudentList
+Step 3.
+ViewAllCommand#execute is called which updates the FilteredStudentList in Model.

 Step 4.
 Classify updates and displays a list of all student records.